School Development Fund

 What is the Fund for?

-Over the past few years, in addition to the insurances, the Fund has been able to help pay for:
+Over the past few years, the Fund has been able to help pay for:

 - Roof repairs to junior block and new roof on infant block